iAbhishek91/learnMaven/README.md

 - **project**: root of all pom.xml, this is encloses everything
 - **groupId**: **artifactId**: **version**
 - **properties**: properties are parametes that can be used in the pom or child pom.
+Use case: similar version of multiple plugins or dependencies.
+- **properties.abc-foo-bar**: use it as ${abc-foo-bar} in the pom.
 - **packageing**: tell what package is required, jar, war or ear, or pom (for multi project, or act as a parent pom)
 - **dependencies**: project dependencies
 - **dependencies.dependency.exclusions**: exclude any transitive dependencies if not required.